BuffaloBorn/aws_cert/review_questions/ch7_Databases_&_AWS.md

 - A. Alter the connection string so that if a user is going to write data, it is written to the secondary copy of the Multi-AZ database.
 - B. Alter the connection string so that if a user is going to write data, it is written to the primary copy of the Multi-AZ database.
-- C. Recommend that the company use read replicas, and distribute the traffic across multiple read replicas.
+- **C. Recommend that the company use read replicas, and distribute the traffic across multiple read replicas.**
 - D. Migrate the MySQL database to Amazon Redshift to take advantage of columnar storage and maximize performance.

-Answer:
+Answer: C

 4.Which AWS Cloud service is best suited for Online Analytics Processing (OLAP)?